2022 Transition Conference Prepares Youth With Disabilities for Adulthood

 Both Daniel and Diana have significant medical needs and are unable to safely live on their own.

-Diana says it’s hard to think about, but she realizes must start planning for who can care for Daniel and Diana when she and her husband can no longer do it.
+Anita says it’s hard to think about, but she realizes must start planning for who can care for Daniel and Diana when she and her husband can no longer do it.
 Residential placement may be necessary in the future.

 The Barrazas also want to learn about possible day programs that can offer one-on-one support to Diana and possible employment options that would work well with her needs.